EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 {: #fig-flow title="EDHOC message flow"}
 {: artwork-align="center"}

-The EDHOC message exchange may be authenticated using pre-shared keys (PSK), raw public keys (RPK), or certificates.
+The EDHOC message exchange may be authenticated using pre-shared keys (PSK), raw public keys (RPK), or public key certificates.
 EDHOC assumes the existence of mechanisms (certification authority, manual distribution, etc.) for binding identities with authentication keys (public or pre-shared).
-When a public key infrastructure is used, the identity is transported in the certificate and bound to the authentication key by trust in the certification authority.
+When a public key infrastructure is used, the identity is included in the certificate and bound to the authentication key by trust in the certification authority.
 When the credential is manually distributed (PSK, RPK, self-signed certificate), the identity and authentication key is distributed out-of-band and bound together by trust in the distribution method.
 EDHOC with symmetric key authentication is very similar to EDHOC with asymmetric key authentication, the difference being that information is only MACed, not signed.

 EDHOC allows opaque application data (UAD and PAD) to be sent in the EDHOC messages.
 Unprotected Application Data (UAD_1, UAD_2) may be sent in message_1 and message_2, while Protected Application Data (PAD_3) may be send in message_3.